Create AI Presets from Any Fashion Photo

 In action — from reference to output

 Here's a real example.
-We found a casual streetwear photo we liked online — hard natural sunlight, athletic pose, outdoor setting with an old SUV — and used Extract from Image to create a preset from it.
-Then we applied that preset to our own product with Paul as our AI model:
+We took a product photo from Ralph Lauren's online store — a casual streetwear shot with hard natural sunlight, an athletic pose, and an outdoor setting with an old SUV.
+The kind of aspirational lifestyle photography that brands like Ralph Lauren, Nike, and ASOS invest heavily in.
+We used Extract from Image to create a preset from it, then applied that preset to our own product with Paul as our AI model:

 What the AI extracted: